 Unit 12 focuses on Negotiations in International Business, a topic which is emerging as of crucial importance in international business operations.
 It is emphasised that the process of negotiation in reality is a process of communication.
 The stages in cross-cultural negotiation process are discussed, citing relevant research findings.
 In view of its growing importance, the international firms have to properly plan negotiations and have to do some homework before actually undertaking negotiations.
 How could an MNE manage negotiations and how could is sustain its bargaining position are then discussed.
-The role of negotiating skills and how could the skills be improved are dealt with.
-The undercurrents in why renegotiations have to be undertaken, and the mechanisms available for arbitration of disputes are discussed.
+The role of negotiations have to be undertaken, and the mechanisms available for arbitration of disputes are discussed.
 The unit concludes with a discussion on comparative cross-cultural negotiating styles.

-UNIT - 10 HUMAN RESOURCE MANAGEMENT IN MNEs
+HUMAN RESOURCE MANAGEMENT IN MNEs